 Overview example of Blazor ListView component.

-The ListView component has built-in paging which you can enable by setting the Pageable parameter to true, and defining the number of rendered items via the PageSize parameter to a particular number (defaults to 10).
+The ListView component has built-in paging you can enable by setting the Pageable parameter to true and defining the number of rendered items per page (defaults to 10) via the PageSize parameter.

-You can further configure the paging feature in three different ways:
+You can further configure the paging feature in four different ways:

 You can fully customize the Telerik UI for Blazor ListView appearance through the various templates it offers: